smabbasht/lox-interpreter/notes.md

   architecture.
 - To get around this, Wirth and Richards from BCPL & Pascal made their compilers produce (hypothetical, idealized) virtual machine code instead of instructions for some real chip.
-Wirth caled p-code (portable) which we now say `bytecode` since each instruction is usually just a byte long.
+Wirth called it p-code (portable) which we now say `bytecode` since each instruction is usually just a byte long.

 ### Virtual Machine
 - A compiler that produces output must also translate it to machine code since